 The clinic, which is staffed by a pediatrician and nurse practitioner provides immunizations as well as offers well-child checkups, sports physicals, miscellaneous care and referrals for medical and social services.
 In targeting four designated schools and eight feeder schools, the SuperKids Pediatric Mobile Clinic brings health services to populations of children who have previously not had adequate medical care.

 The League celebrated its 90th anniversary with a special gift to the SuperKids Pediatric Mobile Clinic Program.
 During this time, the League initiated funds to support a certified Community Health Worker to serve as a liaison and cultural mediator for the families served by the SuperKids program.
-This healthcare professional provide patient education, patient navigation and social support, and assistance in completing applications for health insurance and other available resources.
+This healthcare professional provides patient education, patient navigation and social support, and assistance in completing applications for health insurance and other available resources.

 Click here for additional information about the SuperKids Pediatric Mobile Clinic.